 - Joining BOSS Payment Watch will mean there are fewer forecourts for offenders to target.

 To become a BOSS Payment Watch Member contact BOSS on 01926 864 757

 Forecourt crime is crime of any nature committed in or around a petrol filling station.
 It can include driving off without paying for fuel, credit card fraud, and no means of payment fraud.

-The information about incidents collected by BOSS can be analysed to give retailers detailed real-time reports about forecourt crime.
+The information about incidents collected by BOSS can be analysed to give retailers detailed reports about forecourt crime.
 The data can then help forecourt operators to manage their resources more efficiently, reduce losses, increase recovery and improve profitability.

 Police refer to bilking as the act of driving onto a petrol station forecourt, drawing fuel and then deliberately driving off without paying.
 The same term is used for describing people who leave a restaurant or taxi with out paying for the goods or service received.

 Making off without payment is a statutory offence in England and Wales, and Northern Ireland.
 It was first introduced on the recommendation of the Criminal Law Revision Committee and is intended to protect legitimate business concerns and applies where goods are supplied or a service is performed on the basis that payment will be made there and then.